LukeGrahamLandry/franca/devlog.md

 ## Tree Sitter (Jan 28)

 I need to figure out what the `•` symbol precicly means in error messages.
 Brackets not in quotes are like s-expression where the first thing in the list is the name of the production and the rest are its arguments.
 I think `•` is a sequence separator.
-So `(call_expr _expr  • tupple)  <-> call_expr(seq(_expr, tupple)`
+So `(call_expr _expr  • tuple)  <-> call_expr(seq(_expr, tuple)`

 ## Side Tracked (Jan 27)